EPIC-model/workshop/README.md

 ```bash
 epic3d --config [config.file]
 ```
-where `config.file` defines all simulation parameters.
-The configuration for the moist bubble case is given in [input/moist.config](input/moist.config).
-The input data is provided by the `field_file` argument.
+where in `config.file` all simulation parameters are defined.
+The configuration file for the moist bubble case is given in [input/moist.config](input/moist.config).
+The gridded input data is provided in a netCDF file and passed to EPIC via the `field_file` argument.
+Besides the gridded fields, the netCDF file also contains domain specifications and physical quantities.

 ### Run simulation
 Cirrus uses the SLURM job scheduling sytem.
 To run the simulation please use the provided [batch script](input/submit-job.sh).
 A job is submitted with